Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### Case Study: the DEMOCRATIC REPUBLIC of the CONGO
-The DRC is a central African LIDC with an HDI of 0.482.
+The DRC is a central African LIDC with an HDI of 0.459.
 Its capital is Kinshasa.
-The country
+The country has male life expectancies of 59 and female life expectancy of 63.
+The GDP per capita is just $785 across a country with 101m inhabitants.

+Conflict and human rights violations are widespread as a result of internal conflict, historic corruption and poverty. ~75% live in absolute poverty (< $2.15/day) and artisinal mining is widespread with children being exploited in dangerous gold and lithium mines, and as child soldiers.

+Currently MONUSCO - a UN peacekeeping force - are present and there are around 18,000

+- Becoming more stable: first electons in 2019 were peaceful